 Past exam papers

 Before you sit the exam your teacher will usually start handing out copies of old exam papers.
-These are really good to practice on.
+These are really good to practise on.

-- Curriculum support collections are available in 20 libraries across Northern Ireland.
+- Curriculum support collections are available in many libraries across Northern Ireland.
 The collections are for anyone studying GCSE, AS and A2 level.
 They include study guides, revision guides, student handbooks and texts for a range of popular subjects.
-You can find out more on the Librariesni website.
+You can find out more on the Libraries NI website

 Practice doing the exam

 Passing exams with top marks means knowing what to write down and what to leave out.
-You don't have to write down everything you remember and getting this right requires practice.
+You don't have to write down everything you remember and getting this right requires practise.